Matas-V/abomap/README.md

 ABOMAP

-to run client: cd client -> npm start
+to run client: cd client -> npm install -> npm start

-to run server: cd server -> npm start
+to run server: cd server -> npm install -> npm start

 Make sure you have .env file with dependencies to run server!